 - the winner will have an opportunity to have their work published in print and online editions of the Observer, and on the International Anthony Burgess Foundation website

-- the prize will be judged by a panel including Mariella Frostrup, Stuart Kelly, Helen Oyeyemi, and Robert McCrum from the Observer and Will Carr from the Burgess Foundation
+- The prize will be judged by Kate Mosse, Alexandra Harris and Ruth Scurr with Robert McCrum from the Observer and Will Carr from the International Anthony Burgess Foundation

 - the word limit is 1500 words